drvcodenta/drvcodenta/README.md

+Hi 👋,

-My name is Dhruv Trivedi, and I am an Information Technology undergrad with a passion for cybersecurity and open-source.
-I have six years of Linux experience and a growing interest in reverse engineering, ARM programming, Rust.
-I am very curious about mastering Rust programming and low-level languages like ARM assembly to enhance my reverse-engineering capabilities for ARM-based devices.
+My name is Dhruv Trivedi, and I am an Information Technology undergrad with a strong passion for cybersecurity and open-source contributions.
+With six years of hands-on Linux experience, I am deeply interested in reverse engineering, ARM programming, Rust, and testing.
+While I am currently building foundational knowledge in kernel development, I am highly motivated to advance my expertise and contribute to securing systems at a low level.

 ## Previous Projects, Open-Source Contributions and Achievements